 “And the employability for ANU graduates is through the roof.
 There was no reason not to come here.”

-To make her dream a reality, Elly applied for dozens of scholarships, but she was thrilled to receive the Phillipa Weeks Scholarship in Law, because of its intention to assist rural and regional students in completing a LLB, and for the legacy of Professor Weeks, an ambitious student from country NSW who guided and inspired many ANU students and colleagues.
+To make her dream a reality, Eloise applied for dozens of scholarships, but she was thrilled to receive the Phillipa Weeks Scholarship in Law, because of its intention to assist rural and regional students in completing a LLB(Hons), and for the legacy of Professor Weeks, a dedicated and gifted student from country NSW who guided and inspired many ANU students and colleagues.

 “It was such an honour to receive it and to be recognised for my potential to become a lawyer,” she said.